“Tyrel,” Kaveri murmured. “Wake up.”

 “We should get deeper after you eat,” Madoc said.
 “I did some scouting.
 We do have a few on our trail, although they aren’t close.
 We don’t need to run, but we should keep moving.
 How are you feeling?”

 “Better.
 And I think I’ll be just fine once I get a good meal in me.
 Where’d the fruit come from?”

 “Kaveri found an apple tree.”

-Feeling both satisfied and rested for the first time in days, Tyrel was in a distinctly more cheerful mood as they packed up, did their best to disguise the fact that anyone had camped here, and got moving again.
+Feeling both satisfied and rested for the first time in days, Tyrel felt distinctly more cheerful as they packed up, did their best to disguise the fact that anyone had camped here, and got moving again.